Here’s an interesting question from a reader named Jeff:

 The excess amount taken out is then included in your gross income for the year in which it was contributed to the 401k, according to the IRS.
 The interest earned on the amount that is withdrawn from the 401k, however, is taxable in the year in which it was taken out.

 So, let’s say you accidentally contributed $500 over the limit between two employer plans in 2016.
-You’d have until April 15, 2017 to work with your plan administrators and withdraw the extra money plus any interest that money earned.
+You’d have until April 15, 2017, to work with your plan administrators and withdraw the extra money plus any interest that money earned.
 The $500 will be included in your gross income for the year in which it was contributed to the 401k (which was 2016).
-The interest earned will be added to your taxable income for the year in which it was taken out–depending when you corrected the situation, this would either be 2016 or 2017.
+The interest earned will be added to your taxable income for the year in which it was taken out–depending on when you corrected the situation, this would either be 2016 or 2017.

 It doesn’t matter how much you contribute over the limit.
 The same rules apply.
 It’s just that the more you overcontribute, the bigger your tax bill will be.